-The future job outlook for the HVAC-R Technician is good with a 15% job growth, which is much faster than the average for all occupations, between now and 2026.
-Increased commercial and residential building is contributing to the reason for the substantial increase in employment opportunities for a HVAC-R Technician.
-As of May 2016, the salary for this position was approximately $45,910 annually, however, this may vary depending on experience, concentration and job location.
+The future job outlook for the HVAC-R Technician is good with a 13% job growth, which is much faster than the average for all occupations, between now and 2028.
+The increased commercial and residential building is contributing to the reason for the substantial increase in employment opportunities for an HVAC-R Technician.
+As of May 2019, the salary for this position was approximately $48,730 annually; however, this may vary depending on experience, concentration, and job location.
 One who specializes in commercial repairs on much larger equipment may earn upwards of $65,000 or more per year.

 The working environment for the HVAC-R Technician varies greatly.
-As most parts of a heating or cooling system is located on the outside of the structure, you will be subject to extreme hot or cold temperatures while working outside.
-In addition, working in awkward positions, excessive standing or squatting and carrying large heavy equipment may be required.
-The HVAC Tech should not be afraid of heights.
+As most parts of a heating or cooling system are located on the outside of the structure, you will be subject to extreme hot or cold temperatures while working outside.
+In addition, working in awkward positions, excessive standing or squatting, and carrying large, heavy equipment may be required.
+An HVAC Tech should not be afraid of heights.
 Often, they are required to climb ladders onto commercial rooftops.

-There are not many variations of other careers related to HVAC-R, however, a position as a boilermaker can earn a satisfactory salary at approximately $62,060 per year, as of May 2016.
-They often travel to job locations and are tasked with building a boiler on site by assembling and installing it directly into a factory or plant.
-They also make necessary repairs.
+There are not many variations of other careers related to HVAC-R; however, a position as a boilermaker can earn a satisfactory salary at approximately $63,100 per year, as of May 2019.
+They often travel to job locations and are tasked with building a boiler on-site by assembling and installing it directly into a factory or plant.
+They also make the necessary repairs.
 This job can be physically demanding.

 Sheet metal workers are responsible for constructing ductwork, as well as other products, for our air systems and the like.
 They fabricate these items from thin sheets of metal.
-The Sheet Metal Fabricator earns approximately $46,940 annually, as of 2016.
-This position requires heavy lifting, standing, climbing and squatting.
-In addition, other related careers may include pipefitters, steamfitters, plumbers, as well as, electricians.
+The Sheet Metal Fabricator earns approximately $50,400 annually, as of 2019.
+This position requires heavy lifting, standing, climbing, and squatting.
+In addition, other related careers may include pipefitters, steamfitters, plumbers, as well as electricians.

 If you would like to learn more about this field, please see our list of the best Online Schools for HVAC-R Tech Programs.